JuliaLang/PackageCompiler.jl/docs/src/sysimages.md

 It should be clearly stated that there are some drawbacks to using a custom sysimage, thereby sidestepping the standard Julia package precompilation system.
-The biggest drawback is that packages that are compiled into a sysimage (including their dependencies!) are "locked" to the version they where at when the sysimage was created.
+The biggest drawback is that packages that are compiled into a sysimage (including their dependencies!) are "locked" to the version they were at when the sysimage was created.
 This means that no matter what package version you have installed in your current project, the one in the sysimage will take precedence.
 This can lead to bugs where you start with a project that